intx4/13_rexford/README.md

 This project was developed by my fellow colleagues and me for the Advanced Topics on Communication Netowrks of ETH Zurich, year 2021/2022.
 It was a fun project, where we got to implement and optimize many netowrk engineering techniques for efficient routing, load balancing, QoS management, failure detection and fast convergence.
+The topology is based on the Claranet network.
+We have also won the course 1st prize for the most performant implementation (the goal was meeting a set of SLAs).
 Have a look at the code and poster for more info!

 ## Context